ettebaDwop/dareyProject2/LEMPSTACK_implementation.md

 ### Step 5.
 Installing and configuring php

-* You have Nginx installed to serve your content and MySQL installed to store and manage your data.
-Now you can install PHP to process code and generate dynamic content for the web server.
-While Apache embeds the PHP interpreter in each request, Nginx requires an external program to handle PHP processing and act as a bridge between the PHP interpreter itself and the web server.
-This allows for a better overall performance in most PHP-based websites, but it requires additional configuration.
-You’ll need to install php-fpm, which stands for “PHP fastCGI process manager”, and tell Nginx to pass PHP requests to this software for processing.
-Additionally, you’ll need php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases.
-Core PHP packages will automatically be installed as dependencies. *
+To enable dynamic content processing and PHP support for Nginx, we will install and configure PHP-FPM (PHP FastCGI Process Manager) as a bridge between the PHP interpreter and the web server.
+PHP-FPM will handle PHP processing and improve overall performance for most PHP-based websites.
+We will also install the php-mysql module, which allows PHP to communicate with MySQL databases.
+The installation of core PHP packages will be handled as dependencies.

 To install php and all its dependencies, run:

     ` sudo apt install php-fpm php-mysql`

 ### Step 6.
 Configuring nginx to use php processor
-   * When using the Nginx web server, we can create server blocks (similar to virtual hosts in Apache) to encapsulate configuration details and host more than one domain on a single server.
-In this guide, we will use projectLEMP as an example domain name.

-On Ubuntu 20.04, Nginx has one server block enabled by default and is configured to serve documents out of a directory at /var/www/html.
-While this works well for a single site, it can become difficult to manage if you are hosting multiple sites.
-Instead of modifying /var/www/html, we’ll create a directory structure within /var/www for the your_domain website, leaving /var/www/html in place as the default directory to be served if a client request does not match any other sites.*
+In this section we will use projectLEMP as an example domain name.
+We’ll create a directory structure within /var/www for the your_domain website, leaving /var/www/html in place as the default directory to be served if a client request does not match any other sites.

-Create a root web directory for your-domain website
+Create a root web directory our your-domain website

    ` sudo mkdir /var/www/projectLEMP`